An overview of the Credible Layer dApp features and functionality

 owner

-matches the address of the account you’re using to create the project will be permitted to be linked to the project. - Specifically this is done by calling the
+matches the address of the account you’re using to create the project will be permitted to be linked to the project.
+For more details see the Ownership Verification.owner()

 When playing around and testing the demo, make sure to have an owner()